 Wax Ivy, Wax Vine, Natal Ivy, Flowering Ivy, Cape Ivy

-Senecio macroglossus is an evergreen climber, up to 10 feet (3 m) long, with smooth, thin, flexible branches that bear triangular or 5-pointed, ivy-like leaves.
+Senecio macroglossus is an evergreen climber with smooth, thin, flexible branches that bear triangular or 5-pointed, ivy-like leaves.
+The branches grow up to 10 feet (3 m) long.
 When creeping along the ground, they sometimes develop roots at the nodes.
-The leaves are somewhat succulent, bright glossy green and up to 3.2 inches (8 cm) long.
-The flowers are large, pale yellow, daisy-like, and appear mainly during the summer months.
+Leaves are somewhat succulent, bright glossy green, and up to 3.2 inches (8 cm) long.
+Flowers are large, pale yellow, daisy-like, and appear mainly during summer.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).